xishansnow/BayesianModelingandComputationInPython/markdown/chp_01.md

 Left panel.
 A hypothetical prior indicating that the value
 $\theta = 0.5$ is more likely and the plausibility of the rest of the values decreases linearly and symmetrically (black).
-A likelihood showing that the value $\theta = 0.2$ is the one that better agrees with the hypothetical data (gray) and the resulting posterior (blue), a compromise between prior and likelihood.
+A likelihood showing that the value is the one that better agrees with the hypothetical data (gray) and the resulting posterior (blue), a compromise between prior and likelihood.
 We have omitted the values of the y-axis to emphasize that we only care about relative values.
 Right panel, the same functions as in the left panel but the y-axis is in the log-scale.
 Notice that the information about relative values is preserved, for example, the location of the maxima and minima is the